dsnkostic/discmaster-example/roadmap.md

 * Should I add Automatic testing, from end user perspective like [Selenium](https://www.selenium.dev/)
 * What about translations?
 * How about switching to Gradle?
+* Think about using the Graph databases for the recommendation system
+* How about using [gherkin and cucumber](https://cucumber.io/docs/gherkin/) for testing

 ## Usefull links:
 * [Spring Boot](https://spring.io/projects/spring-boot)